-AV over IP (Audio-Visual over Internet Protocol) is the transmission of audio-visual data over a network for example WAN, LAN or the internet.
-In comparison to conventional analogue AV environments, AV over IP refers to the use of standard network equipment to switch and transmit video and audio siganls.
+AV-over-IP (Audio-Visual over Internet Protocol) is the transmission of audio, video and control signals over a network cable infrastructure for example WAN, LAN or the internet.
+In comparison to conventional analogue AV environments, AV over IP refers to the use of standard network equipment to switch and transmit video and audio signals.

 In both analogue and IP-based AV environments, the requirements and hardware elements are very similar.
 The objective of an AV facility is to give users the capacity to see as well as hear their video and sound sources on their viewing stations and on their sound systems/speakers.
 To do this, sources should be captured, moved, switched and displayed.
 The user interface to change sources can be buttons on hardware equipment all the way to digital interfaces on computer based technologies - such as cloud-based user interfaces, mobile apps or specific tablet devices.

-In AV over IP the AV Transmitters become Encoders the AV Receivers become Decoders and the AV switcher (matrix switch) becomes a standard IP switch – like what the computers connect to at an office.
+In AV over IP the AV Transmitters become Encoders, the AV Receivers become Decoders and the AV switcher (matrix switch) becomes a standard IP switch, controlled by software.

-There is a common misconception that AV over IP introduces more security risks than the traditional AV.
-However this is not the case, there are encryption technologies for various aspects of AV over IP products and they address multiple components of the AV system design.
+There is a common misconception that AV over IP introduces more security risks than conventional analogue AV.
+However this is not the case, there are encryption technologies for various aspects of IP products and they address multiple components of the AV system design.